 A good quality subwoofer is one that has good connectors, durable materials, performs well, and can handle sufficient power needed to get good bass.
 Ultimately you want one that will last a long time and won’t have parts that separate with use over time.
 That’s one reason it’s so important to read buyer reviews and be sure to evaluate the negative versus positive reviews.

 Remember: it’s better to own a decent-looking, well-made product with adequate performance than it is to own a flashy, fancy-looking model with crappy performance and lower life expectancy.
 Don’t sacrifice quality and performance for mere looks.

 Spend a little bit of time reviewing the overall buyer ratings and look for patterns of problems and any complaints that really stick out.

-Still, bear in mind that there always seem to be people who simply don’t know how to properly install and use subwoofers, who have unrealistic expectations, and those who always will find something to complain about.
+Still, bear in mind that there always seem to be people who simply don’t know how to properly install and use subwoofers.
+Those types have unrealistic expectations and will always find something to complain about.

 To be more confident in your buying choices, it wouldn’t hurt to do a bit of research (like reading through the several great models I provided below).
 Look for patterns and figure out the good and bad aspects of a product before purchase.
 Don’t get turned off too quickly if you read a few terrible reviews – it’s normal to find unfair and dishonest feedback.
 Doing research is a skill that you get better at with time.